 - 15 Points – Annual Training (this can vary based on your unit)

 - Additional Points as earned (training, correspondence courses, Honor Guard, mobilizations, etc.).

 *Normal is subjective.
-The math above applies to the standard “one weekend a month, two weeks a year” that applies to a “normal” year in the Guard or Reserves.
+The math above applies to the standard “one weekend a month, two weeks a year” for a “normal” year in the Guard or Reserves.
 However, the “normal” year may not apply to everyone.
 It’s very common to earn more Points, or fewer Points, depending on your specific situation and the needs of your unit.